mattiskj/hgop/README.md

 ```
 This page should return an "`The API is running!`" message.
 ****
+# Week 2
 ## Jenkinks instance.

 Jenkins instance running on
 ````
 http://ec2-54-226-220-170.compute-1.amazonaws.com:8080
 ````
+Teachers have been given access to jenkins, username and password will be provided in comments on canvas.

 ## Folder structure